gbif/ipt/IPT2ManualNotes.wiki.md

 ---

 # Getting Started Guide
 This Getting Started Guide is meant for those wishing to install and run an IPT instance for the first time.
-If you would like to see a functional installation of the IPT in action, you may use the public test instance of the latest general release version at http://ipt.gbif.org/.
+If you would like to see a functional installation of the IPT in action, you may use the public test instance of the latest general release version at https://ipt.gbif.org/.
 If you do so, refer to [[Quick Reference Guide|IPT2ManualNotes.wiki#quick-reference-guide]] for details on how to use the screens you will see.
 Developers who wish to work with the latest revision of the source code should consult the [[How to Contribute|HowToContribute.wiki]] section of the GBIF IPT wiki.
 ## Requirements
 ### Internet Connectivity
 The IPT is designed under the assumption that the server on which it is run has consistent Internet connectivity.
 Though many functions of the IPT work even when offline, some aspects of the IPT (GBIF registration, extension installation, controlled vocabularies, and external databases for source data), require communication with external Internet resources.
 From the perspective of IPT administration and management, the speed of the Internet connection affects only such communications.
 Access to the IPT web application and its services from beyond a local intranet also requires consistent connectivity, and slow connectivity may have an adverse affect on these aspects, especially when transferring large data sets.
 ### Stable URL
 Though it can be used simply as a tool to generate Darwin Core Archives (see http://rs.tdwg.org/dwc/terms/guides/text/), the IPT is meant to be a discoverable and accessible Internet-based application and service.
 To support this functionality, the server on which the IPT is installed must be able to support access to the application and services through a stable URL.
-### SSL
+### TLS
-Although not required by the IPT GBIF recommends to run the IPT over secure https if possible.
+Although not required by the IPT GBIF recommends to run the IPT over secure HTTPS (TLS, which replaced SSL) if possible.
 ### Memory
 The server hosting the IPT installation must make at least 256 MB RAM memory available to the application.
 ### Disk space